alikhalid31/alikhalid31.github.io/_pages/about.md

   - /about.html
 ---

- I am a Phd Student at Rochester Institute of Tecnology
+I am doing Ph.D. at [Gollisano College of Computing and Information Science](https://www.rit.edu/computing/), located at [Rochester Institute of Technology](https://www.rit.edu/).
+Currenly, I am working in Mobile Systems Lab under the guidance of [Prof. Fawad Ahmed](https://fawadahm.github.io/).
+My research focuses on developing systems for improving performance and safety of self-driving cars.

  Before that, I obtained a Bachelor's degree in Electrical Engineering from the University of Engineering and Technology Lahore, and my academic achievements earned me a place on the dean's honor list.
 <!---